 IO: Since this is your first time, I’d like you to fill this form up and wait on the other side.

-The form was actually for passengers who are in danger of being offloaded.
-I just filled it up with basic information and reasons of travel.
+The form was actually for passengers who can be offloaded.
+I just filled it up with basic information and details of travel.

 IO: Where are you going to?